Outdoor Movies and Concerts This Summer in Philadelphia

 You don’t have to head to a huge stadium or sacrifice a beautiful summer evening to enjoy live music in Philadelphia.
 Chances are, there’s an open-air concert happening nearby.
 Here are some great outdoor music events to get your fingers snapping and toes tapping.
 All performances listed are free unless otherwise noted.

-Pennypack Music Festval at Canstatter
+Pennypack Music Festival at Canstatter

 Address: 9130 Academy Road (near Frankford Avenue), Philadelphia

 Admission is free and food and beverages will be available for purchase.
-No pets, outside food, drink or coolers (except water in coolers) permitted.
+No pets, outside food, drink, or coolers (except water in coolers) permitted.

 Pastorius Park Concert Series